 If the therapist feels that there is no evidence of engagement or the individual wishes to discontinue with therapy at any point, individuals have the option to end therapy.
 All individuals have the option to take their work home or have their work confidentially stored or disposed of.

-What is Music Therapy?
+What is music therapy?

-Music Therapy is a psychotherapeutic intervention that uses music as a form of self-expression.
-Music Therapy enables individuals to explore their feelings, to process difficult experiences and to feel understood, all within a supportive relationship.
+Music therapy is a psychotherapeutic intervention that uses music as a form of self-expression.
+Music therapy enables individuals to explore their feelings, to process difficult experiences and to feel understood, all within a supportive relationship.

 What do we do?

-Music Therapists create music with their clients.
-Through playing music together and listening to music, the therapist aims to support positive changes in the clients' emotional well-being, communication and self-awareness.
+Music therapists create music with their clients.
+Through playing music together and listening to music, the therapist aims to support positive changes in the clients' emotional wellbeing, communication and self-awareness.

-Music Therapists can engage those who may have traditionally been deemed 'hard to reach' because they work with non-verbal forms of communication.
+Music therapists can engage those who may have traditionally been deemed 'hard to reach' because they work with non-verbal forms of communication.
 They can also work with people who are verbal but who, for a variety of reasons, find traditional talking therapies difficult to access.

-Who is Music Therapy for?
+Who is music therapy for?

-Within Community Learning Disability Services Music Therapists work with anyone who has a learning disability with additional needs such as mental health issues, trauma, dementia and attachment issues.
+Within community learning disability services, music therapists work with anyone who has a learning disability with additional needs such as mental health issues, trauma, dementia and attachment issues.

-Do the person need to be good at music?
+Does the person need to be good at music?

 Not at all.
-Music Therapy works for anyone who is willing to make music and explore the language of sound.
-Music Therapists do not teach anyone how to play music, rather the clients are encouraged to play music of their own and find their own voice within the music making.
+Music therapy works for anyone who is willing to make music and explore the language of sound.
+Music therapists do not teach anyone how to play music, rather the clients are encouraged to play music of their own and find their own voice within the music making.

 What to expect at the appointment?